AndreaCeolin/Constraints-on-Genitive-Variation/README.md

 5. **queries**: this folder contains the output of the queries on the YCOE and the ICHP.

-6. **ScriptOE.R**: This R scripts replicates the graphs and the mixed effect logistic regression models of the paper.
+6. **ScriptOE.R**: This R script replicates the graphs and the mixed effect logistic regression models of the paper.